mariagriffin/ATUExceptions/README.md

 # ATUExceptions

-Code to accompany the Exceptions Exercises
+For the Exceptions Exercises download the file MyATUStudentException.java on it's own

+For the challenge exercise download the ExceptionsProject folder